A crowd of people in motion in a large indoor public space.

 Did you know?
 There aren’t any federal laws stipulating crowd safety standards.

 However, the National Fire Protection Fire Association (NFPA) outlines building safety recommendations via its 101 Life Safety Code.
-Such strategies include one crowd manager for every 250 occupants, and crowd density limitations for larger spaces.
+Such strategies include one crowd manager for every 250 occupants and crowd density limitations for larger spaces.

 The NFPA code advises installation of clearly marked and illuminated quick exits, and evacuation route maps within common areas, stairwells, and elevators.
 Employees must also be familiar with emergency protocols.